ruslanmv/Watsonx-Travel-Assistant-Chatbot/README.md

 Hello everyone, this is a simple demo to explain how it works RAG in a simple application webapp.

 ## Overview
-Travelite is a travel assistant chatbot that leverages Retrieval-Augmented Generation (RAG) and IBM watsonx.ai to provide personalized travel recommendations and chat experiences.
+ Travel assistant chatbot that leverages Retrieval-Augmented Generation (RAG) and IBM watsonx.ai to provide personalized travel recommendations and chat experiences.
 It features a web frontend and a WhatsApp/Twilio integration for conversational access.

 ---